sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/index.md

 title: "Methods"
 hidden: false
 ---
-The following pages describe [methods](doc:method-object) you can use in  [Field query objects](doc:field-query-object)  to extract structured data from documents:
+Use the following [methods](doc:method-object)  to extract structured data from documents: